w3c/cogai/README.md

 This has been implemented as an open source JavaScript library and used as the basis for an [evolving suite of demos](demos/README.md).

-p.s. [useful tips on using GitHub for W3C projects](https://w3c.github.io/)
+## Long Term Aims

+In the long run, the mission of the Cognitive AI Community Group is to enable cognitive agents that:

+* Are knowledgeable, general purpose, collaborative, empathic and trustworthy
+* Can apply metacognition and past experience to reason about new situations
+* Support continuous learning based upon curiosity about the unexpected
+* Have an awareness of others in respect to their beliefs, desires and intents
+* Are multilingual and can interact with people using their own language

+These topics can be divided into areas for study and exploration with an emphasis on identifying use cases and building demonstrators that advance the overall mission.
+There is plenty to exploit along the way, with many opportunities to spin off practical applications as work proceeds. p.s. [useful tips on using GitHub for W3C projects](https://w3c.github.io/)